muggy8/improbable/have-and-havenot/ZdPimteZ.md

 Honestly seeing Phanna act this way reminds me of my days raising Hikery.

-She used to do the same thing except without the strange names for random things.
+She used to do the same thing except without the strange names for most things.

-I took the bottle from Phanna and planed it on the table on the other side of the room before picking up Pillow on the ground next to me and placing it into the aquarium.
+I took the bottle from Phanna and placed it on the table on the other side of the room before picking up Pillow on the ground near by and placing it into the aquarium.

-Pillow swam around in the aquarium once I placed it in the water.
+Pillow began swimming around in the aquarium once I placed it in the water.

 "This pillow thing is quite intrsting, I would have never thought that an gigantic ameba would make such a nice pet."